📬 Daily Brief: Ajay Banga tapped for World Bank

 Here’s what you need to know

-The US nominated a new World Bank chief.
-President Joe Biden put forward former Mastercard CEO Ajay Banga to lead the financial institution.
+The US nominated Ajay Banga as new World Bank chief.
+President Joe Biden believes the former Mastercard CEO has the right skill set to tackle challenges like climate change and poverty.

-China declared its covid epidemic has “basically” ended.
-Health officials called it a “major decisive victory,” but also said they’re still monitoring XBB.1.5 variant cases.
+Ozy founder Carlos Watson was arrested and charged with fraud.
+The media entrepreneur is accused of impersonating media executives to secure millions in funding from investors.

+Tennessee is restricting drag performers.
+A new law seeks to ban “male or female impersonators” from performing in public places and around children.

+A judge approved a plan to kill nearly 150 wild cows grazing on public land.
+New Mexico park rangers may begin their controversial operation, which involves shooting the animals from a helicopter, as soon as this week.

 Netflix slashed subscription prices around the globe.
-The streaming platform’s costs have gone down in over 30 countries in recent weeks in a bid to beat out competitors.
+The streaming platform made subscriptions cheaper in over 30 countries in a bid to beat out competitors.

-A UK minister said the country’s “salad crisis” could last a month.
-Major supermarkets have begun rationing produce like lettuce and tomatoes, as food shortages persist.

-Alibaba reported strong December quarter earnings.
-The Chinese e-commerce giant’s net income rose 69%, beating expectations.
-Meanwhile, its fintech affiliate Ant Group reported an 83% fall in net quarterly profit.
+Three Pemex facilities in the US and Mexico reported fires on the same day.
+The Mexico City-based state-owned oil company said five people were missing and eight injured in the accidents.

 What to watch for